TEK-Nemesis/Celestials/README.md

 ### Building SDL3 from Source on Linux

-If SDL3 packages are not available in your package manager, build them from source:
+SDL3, SDL3_ttf, and SDL3_image are not typically available in the Ubuntu 22.04 LTS package repositories because SDL3 is a relatively new version.
+You will need to build them from source:

 1. **SDL3**: